 Items: The items pane displays a list of all the items in each collection with icons that indicate the type of item (book, article, thesis, screenshot, etc.).

 Item Details: This pane displays the bibliographic information that was imported by Zotero for each item.
+Each field can be edited.
 There are also options to add additional notes, attachments, links to the original sources, tags, and subject headings.